fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 {% endhighlight %}

-## Formal grammar is Fuzzy thinking
+## Formal grammar is fuzzy thinking

 String fuzzers can be used like a formal grammar to describe patterns of characters.